LukaszSinica/notes-flutter/README.md

 # notes-flutter

 Project created in flutter using localstore and flutter_local_notifications library.
-The app allows users to add note, pin them and shedule them to remind them of the specific note they wrote.
+The app allows users to add note, pin them and shedule them to remind user of the specific note they wrote.

 ## Screens from App